 She also went through numerous cycles of chemotherapy that put her on the road to recovery.
-Twelve years later, she's still on that road.
+Thirteen years later, she's still on that road.

 An artist from Rhode Island, Kendra Ferreira has enjoyed a great life with three children and a loving husband.
 She taught art classes and exhibited her artwork.
 In 2001, Kendra was diagnosed with mesothelioma after noticing her stomach swelling without any weight gain.

 She was originally diagnosed with ovarian cancer and had a hysterectomy; then her doctor realized that the cancer had originated as peritoneal mesothelioma and spread to the ovaries.